 One advantage of seeing the full matrix is that it reveals the techniques DarkSide uses alongside the techniques it doesn’t use.
 This helps organizations assess their own readiness for a targeted attack, using visualizations like these as a playbook to run scenarios and test defenses.

 The arrows in our dependency graph give a crude picture of cause and effect.
 But if you’re carrying out a detailed forensic analysis of an attack, then this picture doesn’t go far enough.
 That’s where timelines come into their own.

 Here’s a timeline I created using our KronoGraph toolkit showing file transfers to external IP addresses.
-Within the normal daily pattern of file access, a malicious actor controls the exfiltration of files which they’ve previously archived as part of an attack.
+Within the normal daily pattern of file access, a malicious actor controls the exfiltration of files that they’ve previously archived as part of an attack.

 The duration of the Exfiltration Over Web Service phase (T1567) is shown at the top of the timeline.
 It’s superimposed over a visualization of HTTP requests between external IP addresses (bottom section) and URLs on a fictional company’s website (top section).
 The attackers have managed to archive sensitive data into a zip file (in yellow) which they’ve made available on the company’s website by exploiting their elevated privileges.
 The file is now being sent to a Command & Control (C2) server, also shown in yellow.

 The ATT&CK phases provide a background level of information to help users understand how the detailed log data (of HTTP requests) fits into the context of an attack.

 This blog article showed just a few examples of how you might add the language of the MITRE ATT&CK framework to your cybersecurity visualizations.